x-limitless-x/blakedrumm.com/_posts/2022-02-28-create-certificate-template-scom.markdown

 ![Confirm General Tab](/assets/img/posts/certificate-authority-template-guide/step-5.png){:class="img-fluid"}

 ### Step 6
-Confirm you have modified the following in the **Request Handling Tab**:
+Confirm you have modified the following in the **Request Handling** tab:
  - Check **Allow private key to be exportable**

 ![Confirm Request Handling Tab](/assets/img/posts/certificate-authority-template-guide/step-6.png){:class="img-fluid"}

 ### Step 7
-Confirm you have modified the following in the **Cryptography Tab**:
+Confirm you have modified the following in the **Cryptography** tab:
   - Verify **Microsoft RSA SChannel Cryptographic Provider** is Checked
   - Under **Providers** Check **Microsoft Enhanced Cryptographic Provider v1.0** and move it to below **Microsoft RSA SChannel Cryptographic Provider**
   - Verify **Minimum key size** is set to `2048` or `1024` (2048 adds CPU overhead)